 What dose of pain medicine is being prescribed and how many times a day will I be taking medicine?

-What should I do if my pain is not relieved with the recommended dose?
+What should I do if my pain is not eased with the advised dose?

 Should I call you before increasing the dose?

 What if a dose is missed or not taken on time?

 Should this medicine be taken with food or on an empty stomach?